 CACFP day care homes that establish eligibility using census data are required to use the most recent census data available.
-In 2005, the Census Bureau began to annually estimate household income using the American Community Survey (ACS).
+The Census Bureau annually estimates household income using the American Community Survey (ACS).
 The ACS is an ongoing survey that provides annual estimates, based on sampling data, in order to give communities more current information than the decennial census is able to provide.